-This is how it should happen, but in reality it doesn’t really occur this way in humans.
-Tension and action should be followed by relaxation and inaction, a yin and yang balance.
-In today’s world many of us have to stay on guard and rarely find downtime or “me” time.
+This is how it should happen, but in reality, it doesn’t really occur this way in humans.
+Relaxation and inaction should follow tension and action, a yin and yang balance.
+In today’s world, many of us have to stay on guard and rarely find downtime or “me” time.

-If the imbalance becomes chronic it can often lead to a whole variety of stress-related symptoms.
-And for those with a chronic recurring health condition it can spell one aggravation after another.
-Many people with “incurable” health problems I’ve seen don’t seem to get it that great health requires great balance, harmony and equilibrium between the body and the mind.
+If the imbalance becomes chronic, it can often lead to a whole variety of stress-related symptoms.
+And for those with a chronic recurring health condition, it can spell one aggravation after another.
+Many people with “incurable” health problems I’ve seen don’t seem to get it that great health requires outstanding balance, harmony and equilibrium between the body and the mind.